williamm0/Extension/README.md

 To install:

-Install either install.bat (Windows) or install.command (macOS) from the repository (above), not releases.
+Install either install.bat (Windows) or install.command (macOS) from the repository (above), NOT releases.
 This will install automatically and will update in the future.